 Necessary items to note prior to starting tutorial

 For starters, check to see if you make too much to contribute straight into a Roth IRA.
-This is straight from the IRS for the 2018 tax year (publication 2017-177):
+This is directly from the IRS for the 2019 tax year:

 A few other things:

-1) You do have to pay tax on any money you make while your money sits in the traditional IRA account prior to conversion.
+1) You do have to pay tax on any money you make while your money sits in the traditional IRA account when you convert it to the Roth IRA.
 Unfortunately, I was paid a dividend from the settlement fund because it took me too long to figure it out.
 Hopefully, this tutorial will prevent this for you.